 Annual Institutional Subscription

-Cut through adjunct isolation; show your adjuncts that they are valued and your institutions is committed to their to success.
+Fight adjunct isolation; show your adjuncts that they are valued and your institutions is committed to supporting them.

 The Perfect Adjunct Faculty Program for a Success-Oriented College or University

-Free Program Reviewer's Guide Request your free TFS Program Reviewer's Guide.
-Email your request to [JohnShrawder at Gmail dot com.]
+Free e-Mentor Program Reviewer's Guide Request your free TFS Program Reviewer's Guide.
+Email your request to

 I love all of the Success Tips so far, but the tip: GRANDMA'S RULE was the kicker I needed!
 These tips are priceless.
 It is great to have such reminders coming out weekly.
 I so appreciate your emails.
 They remind me of my goal: REAL learning.
 NOT just teaching!